0xTamil/awesome-low-level/README.md

 # Specialized Fields

-Choosing a direction in low-level programming can feel overwhelming at first, especially because there are several different ways to approach the decision.
-Maybe, You can follow the programming languages you enjoy most, focus on topics that genuinely interest you, or think about how closely you want to work with computer hardware itself.
+If you're new to low-level programming, figuring out where to start can feel a bit confusing.
+There are several specializations, and each one focuses on different aspects of computers and software.
+A good way to narrow things down is to follow what naturally interests you, whether that's a programming language you enjoy, a specific field you find exciting, or a desire to work closer to the hardware itself.
+The important thing is to start somewhere and adjust your path as you learn more about what you enjoy.

 ## Following the Language You Like